I Do Not Know What It Is I Am Like: The Art of Bill Viola

 About the Exhibition

 American artist Bill Viola (b.
 1951) is celebrated for his genre-defying, mind-expanding work in new media.
-He is a visionary artist whose installations feature moving images that invite meditations on birth, death, and spiritual ecstasy as well as the very nature of human consciousness.
+He is a visionary artist whose installations feature moving images that invite meditations on birth, death, and spiritual themes as well as the nature of human consciousness.

 Generous support for this exhibition comes from the Jill and Sheldon Bonovitz Exhibition Fund, the Horace W. Goldsmith Foundation, and Aileen and Brian Roberts.